usama7628674/sysb.AI/_posts/2020-02-04-how-to-get-static-subdomain.md

 ssh -R 0:localhost:8080 demo@sysb.ai
 ```

-Alternatively, if we prefer ssh's command line flag over config file then we can also get it done as below:
+Alternatively, if we prefer ssh's command line flag of `ssh` over config file then we can also get it done as below:
 ```
 export SYSB_SUBDOMAIN=my-awesome-subdomain
 ssh -o SendEnv=SYSB_SUBDOMAIN -R 0:localhost:8080 demo@sysb.ai